AlaskaAirlines/auro-radio/README.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../docs/partials/useCases.md) -->
 <!-- The below content is automatically added from ./../docs/partials/useCases.md -->
-The auro-radio component is designed to be a single component for the use of creating an input type radio with an associated label that meets all use case and accessibility standards.
+The `<auro-radio>` element is designed to be a single component for the use of creating an input `type="radio"` with an associated `<label>` that meets all use case and accessibility standards.

+The following examples illustrate fully functional `<auro-radio>` elements wrapped with the `<auro-radio-group>` element.
+The `<auro-radio-group>` element is REQUIRED in order to mantain the relationship between individual `<auro-radio>` elements for functional radio button actions.
 <!-- AURO-GENERATED-CONTENT:END -->

 ## API Code Examples